Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-aca-vnet-nsg.md

 # Setting Up Azure Container Apps with Virtual Network Integration

-This guide walks you through setting up Azure Container Apps (ACA) within a virtual network (VNet).
-It includes steps to integrate Azure Storage, Azure Key Vault, and Azure Container Registry (ACR), ensuring a secure, private, and functional deployment.
+This document is not specific to the Acme Fitness Store sample.
+It guides you through setting up Azure Container Apps within a virtual network (VNet), including:

+- Pulling the Nginx image from Azure Container Registry (ACR)
+- Mounting Azure Storage file
+- Reading key-value pairs from Azure Key Vault as environment variables inside the container

 ## Prerequisites